Avira offers one of the best antivirus scanners on the market. It also includes a wide range of additional features, all for a really good price.

 Avira

 Avira’s web security feature (Browser Safety) stops you from visiting phishing websites.
-It also works as a pretty good ad and tracker blocker.
-In my tests, Avira blocked more phishing websites than Chrome and Firefox’s default protections.
+It also works as a tracker blocker.
+In my tests, Avira blocked more phishing websites than Chrome and Firefox’s default protections, but I can’t exactly say it was glitch-free.
+On a few occasions, it marked a known phishing site as safe while still blocking access to it.

-Avira also makes it easy to add a permanent exception on flagged websites.
+On the other hand, when dealing with false positives, Avira makes it quite easy to add a permanent exception on flagged websites.
 If Avira blocks a website you trust, you can tap a button from the notification Avira issues to instantly whitelist the site.
 Some antiviruses require you to navigate into the settings to do this, which can be annoying.

-Unfortunately, Avira doesn’t have the best exploit protection, but despite this, it’s still an essential download if you want to stay safe online and block annoying ads and trackers.
+Avira also has exploit protection, making it an essential download if you want to stay safe online.

 Avast